rbowsley/lamplighthelp/source/11-1-4_Groups:_Outcome_Fields.markdown

 **Latest {{Outcome}} Score**

-- Use the boxes here to filter for people whose last recorded {{outcome}} was an exact score, higher or lower than a score, or between specific scores.
+- Use the boxes here to filter for people whose last recorded {{outcome}} was an exact score, at least a specific score, up to and including the score or between specific scores.
 If you have added dates at the top of the page, then {{Lamplight}} will filter for the last score in that date range.

 **{{Workarea}} of Latest {{Outcome}}**